Organic, because we care about you

 But more than walking away from things, we invite you to walk with us toward and into a garden abundant with ripe fruits, vegetables, herbs, flowers, grasses, and animals.
 We’ve planted 31 fruit trees: 6 cherry, 3 peach, 4 pear, 5 plum & 1 apricot, and 12 apple (Black Oxford, Baldwin, Cameo, Canadian Strawberry, Enterprise, Esopus Spitzenburg, Gold Rush, Honey Crisp, Liberty, McIntosh, Northern Spy, William’s Pride).
 We’ve also built a fence around the farm that is doubling as a trellis.
 On the trellis are planted 10 varieties of grapes and 7 varieties of hardy kiwi, plus roses and trumpet honeysuckle for more bloom and grace.
 A flower garden is interwoven with the vegetable garden in the center of the farm.
 More than a dozen chickens are gobbling up bugs and working with rabbits to fertilize the orchard.
 We dreaming of karakul sheep in a small-scale rotational grazing system.
 Blueberries, raspberries, and strawberries are all being planted as well.
 We are taking the slow approach to properly prepare the beds and mitigate existing weed pressure.

-Beyond homesteading uses, the farm will supply the bed and breakfast, our church community, and interested caterers.
+Beyond homesteading uses, the farm will supply produce for the bed and breakfast and our church community.